 - Revenue (the percentage of human behavior that has been monetized)

 Summing it all up

-UX designers rely on a broad range of metrics and frameworks to rely on, but they are mostly a blend of qualitative feedback, user rating systems, and usability testing.
+UX designers rely on a broad range of metrics and frameworks, but they primarily blend qualitative feedback, user rating systems, and usability testing.
 What’s more, you ask?
-The metrics are dependent on a company’s objectives and the results that they wish to see.
-Here is a Guide to Measuring the User Experience, if you are still interested to know more.
+The metrics depend on a company’s objectives and the results they wish to see.
+Here is a Guide to Measuring the User Experience if you are still interested to know more.